tinymce/tinymce-docs/migration-from-4.x/migrating4x.md

 The following options were newly added:

-* UI components: Users can now build their components from configurations.
+* **UI components**: Users can now build their components from configurations.
 This is an enhancement that simplifies the previous way of creating components.

 #### Removed Settings

-* Fixed_toolbar_container - Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in Tiny 5.0.
+* **Fixed_toolbar_container**: Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in Tiny 5.0.

 ### Methods

 * All methods for creating UI components in TinyMCE 4.x have been removed.
-* No core editor methods where removed (tinymce, editor, selection, on(), etc remain the same)
+* No core editor methods where removed (tinymce, editor, selection, on(), etc remain the same).

 #### Changed Methods